 Screw drives require the least management; they have a long threaded rod that opens and closes the door.
 The most expensive of the three is the belt drive.
 They are made of rubber belts and make no noise when opening and closing the garage door.

 Go through the manual

 Never ignore the manufacturer’s manual that comes with every gadget you buy; your garage door opener is not an exception.
 Ensure you read and understand the manual before you embark on the task.
 The manual often gives an idea on how to install the door opener easily if you are not hiring a professional to do it for you.

 Before you begin fixing your garage door opener, assemble all the tools you will require for the entire process of the task.
 This saves you the time and frustration you will use walking up and down, looking for one tool after another.

-The tools to assemble are: a ladder in good condition (in case you are installing the overhead garage door opener), a cordless drill, a tape measure, clamps and wrench set.
-If you figure that your garage door may need a little more reinforcement, then you will also need some sheets of steel for that purpose.
+The tools to assemble are a ladder in good condition (in case you are installing the overhead garage door opener), a cordless drill, a tape measure, clamps, and a wrench set.
+If you figure that your garage door may need a little more reinforcement, then you will also need some sheets of steel to ensure all parts are in place.

 Prepare your garage door

 Once you have assembled all the tools required, it is time to start the installation.
 Lubricate the garage door to make it easy to unplug the old unit.
 Lubricating also eases the process of loosening the bolts that are hiding in place.

 The weight of the door is supported by door springs, cables, and pulleys.
 Check to see that they are all functional before installing the door opener.

 If you cannot lift and lower the door normally by hand, then the door opener will not help either.
 Since the door opener uses electricity, you can hire a qualified electrician to help you with installing the manual disconnect system that comes in handy when the garage door opener fails.
 Install the manual disconnect system where children cannot reach.